Most skiers around the world are familiar with the Aspens and the Vails of this world.

 Sunlight Mountain advertises itself as a family ski resort for half the price of the normal Colorado ski operations.

-Located near Glenwood Springs on the I70 interstate highway that leads east-west through the heart of the Rockies, the ski area is a few miles to the south of the historic resort town.
+The ski area is located near Glenwood Springs on the I70 interstate highway that leads east-west through the heart of the Rockies.
+The actual skiing is a few miles to the south of the historic resort town.

 Currently it is in the middle of a three-year expansion programme and skiers can expect five new runs added this year (termed ‘hike-out’ at the moment until the new chairlift is installed in 2020).